10 more die as major parts of Karachi remain powerless a day after record rain

 CM chides affected residents for encroachments

-Earlier, Sindh Chief Minister Murad Ali Shah headed out on a tour of Karachi, visiting Nursery, Rashid Minhas Road and Yar Mohammad Goth among other areas, where he was briefed about the water drainage situation.
+Earlier, Chief Minister Shah headed out on a tour of Karachi, visiting Nursery, Rashid Minhas Road and Yar Mohammad Goth among other areas, where he was briefed about the water drainage situation.

 On his visit to Yar Mohammad Goth, the chief minister heard complaints of power outages and other issues being faced by the residents.